teemtee/docs/blog/web/blog.md

 ```

 If both test and plan should be linked to the issue, provide both
-test and plan as the name
+test and plan as the names:

 ```
 tmt link --link verifies:https://issues.redhat.com/browse/TT-206 /tests/core/escaping /plans/features/core